 The rollers shall be operated to avoid shoving of the SMA and at speeds not to exceed 3 mph.
 Rollers shall be in accordance with 409.03(d)1, 2, or 7.
-Vibratory rollers meeting the requirements of 409.03(d)4 may be used but shall not be operated in vibratory mode.
-Oscillatory rollers in accordance with 409.03(d)5 will be allowed for use but the vertical impact force capability shall not be used.
+Vibratory rollers meeting the requirements of 409.03(d)4 may be used but shall not be operated in vibratory mode, except the vibratory mode may be used on the first pass to the paver.
+Oscillatory rollers in accordance with 409.03(d)5 will be allowed for use but the vertical impact force capability shall not be used, except the vertical impact force capability may be used on the first pass to the paver.